mike99mac/minimy-mike99mac/hardware/README.md

 |Center enclosure         | 6.125 * 6.77 * 5.9 | 244.6        | .142 |

 These values are close to that which is recommended by the manufaturers.

+The subwoofer and mid-ranges are protected with grills, while the passive radiators are unprotected because they’re the cheapest to replace and they look kinda cool "naked".

 There is a 3.5mm headphone jack on the left, and an *aux in* jack on the right.